rysolv/markdown_ssg/src/worst-time-date-selectors-in-the-world.md

 # The worst Date Selectors in the world

 The results of the [Terrible UI hackathon](https://github.com/rysolv/hackathon) are in!
-We challenged developes to build the worst Time/Date selectors possible.
+We challenged developers to build the worst Time/Date selectors possible.
 Here are our top picks!

 ## Stackendar